magomimmo/modern-cljs/doc/tutorial-17.md

-# Tutorial 17 - Learn Enlive by REPling
+# Tutorial 17 - Enlive by REPling

 In the [previous tutorial][1] we reached an important milestone on our path towards the elimination of as much as possibile code